acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/01-intro_to_openMP.md

 ~~~
 {: .language-bash}

-This gives you an executable file "hello" that will print out the text "Hello World".
+This gives you an executable file *hello* that will print out the text "Hello World".
 You run it with the command:
 ~~~
 ./hello
 ~~~